DevMiser/Lumina_Frame/README.md

 Lumina Frame is a voice-activated AI assistant with an integrated AI art generator, running on a Raspberry Pi 4 with an attached DSI touchscreen display and USB speakerphone.
 Say the wake word **"Hey Lumina"** to start a conversation.
 Ask questions, request the time or weather, generate and iteratively edit AI artwork, set countdown timers, recall previously saved images, and more — all by voice.

-Lumina Frame uses PicoVoice Porcupine for wake-word detection, the OpenAI Realtime API for conversational voice AI, OpenAI's `gpt-image-2` model for AI image generation and editing, and the OpenWeather API for current weather conditions and multi-day forecasts.
+Lumina Frame uses PicoVoice Porcupine for wake-word detection, the OpenAI Realtime API for conversational voice AI, Google Gemini' Nano Banana 2 for AI image generation, and the OpenWeather API for current weather conditions and multi-day forecasts.

 A brief demo video of Lumina Frame is here: *(add your link)*